Code of Ethics for Press, Radio and Television in Sweden

-14. Remember that, in the eyes of the law, a person suspected of an offence is always presumed innocent until proven guilty.
-The final outcome of a legal case should be published if it has been previously reported on.
+- Remember that, in the eyes of the law, a person suspected of an offence is always presumed innocent until proven guilty.
+The outcome of a legal case should be published if it has been previously reported on.

-16. In case a person´s name is not published, also refrain from publishing a picture of that person or particulars of occupation, title, age, nationality, sex, etc, which would enable identification.
+- In case a person´s name is not published, also refrain from publishing a picture of that person or details on occupation, title, age, nationality, sex, etc, which could enable identification.

 - Bear in mind that the entire responsibility for publishing names and pictures rests with the publisher.